 Retransmission Consent.
 The Copyright Act generally gives satellite companies a statutory copyright license to retransmit local broadcast channels by satellite back into the market from which they originated, subject to obtaining the retransmission consent of local network stations that do not elect "must carry" status, as required by the Communications Act.
 If we fail to reach retransmission consent agreements with such broadcasters, we cannot carry their signals.
 This could have an adverse effect on our strategy to compete with cable and other satellite companies that provide local signals.
-While we have been able to reach retransmission consent agreements with most of these local network stations, from time to time, there are stations with which we have not been able to reach an agreement.
-We cannot be sure that we will secure these agreements or that we will secure new agreements on acceptable terms, or at all, upon the expiration of our current retransmission consent agreements.
+While we have been able to reach retransmission consent agreements of these local network stations, from time to time, there are stations with which we have not been able to reach an agreement.
+We cannot be sure that we will secure these agreements or that we will secure new agreements on acceptable terms, or at all, upon the expiration of our current retransmission consent agreements, some of which are short-term.

 In recent years, the rates we are charged for retransmitting local channels have been increasing substantially and may exceed our ability to increase our prices to our customers, which could have a material adverse effect on our business, financial condition, and results of operations.
 The broadcast stations' demands for higher rates have resulted in more frequent negotiating impasses and programming interruptions.
 During these programming interruptions, our subscribers in the affected markets lack access to popular programming and may switch to another multichannel distributor that may be able to provide them with such programming.
-In addition, the national broadcasters have used their ownership of certain local broadcast stations.
+In addition, the national broadcasters have used their ownership of certain local broadcast stations to require us to carry additional cable programming in exchange for retransmission consent of their local broadcast stations.
 These requirements may place constraints on available capacity on our satellites for other programming.